MrCooper42/MEAN2.0_seed/README.md

 # Bash npm start
 # Serving on localhost:3000

+if cannot find namespace webdriver npm install @types/selenium-webdriver@2.53.36 --save-dev

 looking into multer for local server storage and gridFS for mongo file chunking system